mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 117 - Unrealistic Data/readme.md

 * * *

-> You do not really understand something unless you can explain it to your grandmother.
+> You don't really understand something unless you can explain it to your grandmother.

 _Albert Einstein_